|

 commemorate the overthrow of the Mongol dynasty in Ancient China.

-Shops sell a variety of mooncakes which are offered to the moon
+In Malaysia, Singapore and many Asian countries, shops sell a variety of mooncakes which are

-fairy.
-The cakes are exchanged as gifts among relatives and friends
+fairy or ancesters.
+These cakes are also exchanged as gifts among relatives and friends

-during this month.
+In Malaysia and Singapore, this is also the lantern festival.
 Children would light colourful lanterns in the

-shape of animals or other objects during the night.
-In many parts of
+shape of animals or other fun objects during the night.

 Malaysia a lantern procession or display is held to mark this day.